yuki24/stimulus-lit/README.md

 Copyright (c) 2022 Yuki Nishijima.
 See MIT-LICENSE for further details.

-This project, started as a fork of [stimulus-render](https://github.com/marcoroth/stimulus-render), a proof-of-concept library for providing HTML rendering for Stimulus controllers, developed by [Marco Roth](https://github.com/marcoroth).
+This project started as a fork of [stimulus-render](https://github.com/marcoroth/stimulus-render), a proof-of-concept library for providing HTML rendering for Stimulus controllers, developed by [Marco Roth](https://github.com/marcoroth).
 The original project is licensed under the MIT License.